 Students living and learning together in this theme community are dedicated to living active, healthy, and substance-free lifestyles.
-The Substance Free Community provides opportunities for students to have a good time without consuming substances such as alcohol, tobacco, and drugs.
+The Health and Wellness Community provides opportunities for students to have a good time without consuming substances such as alcohol, tobacco, and drugs.
 Residents will enjoy programs focused on physical wellness and psychological well-being.

 The Sustainability Community will expose and challenge you to participate in the conservation of a variety of resources.
 Programs include learning about sustainable business practices, social justice, and protection of the environment.
 Residents will have the opportunity to work with a number of on-campus organizations and other community entities on programs designed to reduce energy consumption and develop recycling initiatives.